llkippe/TruckOff/README.md

 # TruckOff
 A digital version of the board game TRUCK OFF.
-V1 will be playable in browser on phone.
+V1 will only support phone sized screen. no pc or tablet screens.